 This Iced London Fog Tea Latte is the perfect drink for the warmer months.
 It's a copycat Starbucks tea latte recipe, but better because you control the ingredients!
 Make a big batch of this iced Earl Grey tea latte recipe and be sipping all week long.

 I am one of those delicate flowers that can't drink coffee, but I always start my day with two gigantic mugs of milky black tea.
-In the warmer months, though, I find myself craving the cool, creamy flavour of an iced coffee, but without the jitters that coffee brings for me.
+In the warmer months, though, I find myself craving the cool, creamy flavor of an iced coffee, but without the jitters that coffee brings for me.

 I want something icy and cool and refreshing, but also creamy and delicious.
 Enter the Iced London Fog Tea Latte!